axonops/documentation/docs/operations/cassandra/restore/restore-node-same-ip.md

 # Restore a single node from a remote backup

+*Follow this procedure to restore a single Cassandra node from a total loss of all data where the replacement node has the same IP address as the original.*

 > NOTE: Restoring a node from a total loss can only be performed from a remote backup

-Follow this procedure to restore a single Cassandra node from a total loss of all data where the replacement node has the same IP address as the original.

 Ensure Cassandra is stopped on the new node and that its data directories are all empty
 ```bash